Steps in Probating An Estate

 Division of Revenue Inheritance and Estate Taxes

-Deaths occurring on or after 1/1/1999
+Deaths occurring between 1/1/1999 and 12/31/2017:

 As of 1/1/1999, there is no Delaware inheritance tax or requirement to file and inheritance tax return.
-There is a requirement that if no Delaware estate tax is due, an Affidavit that NO Delaware Estate Tax Return is Required must be filed.
+There is a requirement that if no Delaware estate tax is due, an Affidavit that No Delaware Estate Tax Return is Required must be filed.
 The filing for the affidavit is $10.00

-Deaths occurring between 1/1/1989 and 12/31/1998
+Deaths occurring between 1/1/1989 and 12/31/1998:

 Within nine months of the date of the decedent's death, an inheritance tax return must be filed with the Division of Revenue.
 For decedents who passed away after 1/1/1989, if no inheritance tax is due, an Affidavit That No Inheritance Tax is Required may, in some cases, be filed in place of the return.
-The Register of Wills files this affidavit and it will be forwarded to the Division of Revenue.
+The Register of Wills files this affidavit, and it will be forwarded to the Division of Revenue.
 The filing fee for this is $10.00.

-Deaths occurring on or before 1/1/1989
+Deaths occurring on or before 1/1/1989:

 For decedents who died prior to 1/1/1989, it is necessary to file an inheritance tax return even if no tax is owed.
 When death occurred after 12/31/1976, the return commonly known as the "Form 600 Inheritance" is used.